Skip to content

 What if I change hardware?

+Most hardware changes should not require any manual intervention outside of the expectations from that particular hardware which would be OS-agnostic.
 However, if you swap from or to a Nvidia GPU, then rebasing will be necessary as a manual intervention to get the appropriate graphics drivers.

-How do I change the hostname of my device?
+Can I change the hostname of my device?

 Edit the /etc/hostname file with a new hostname, save it, and reboot.